wpilibsuite/frc-docs/source/docs/software/driverstation/driver-station.rst

 .. image:: images/driver-station/ds-setup.png

-The DS must be set to your team number in order to connect to your robot.
+The DS should be set to your team number in order to connect to your robot.
 In order to do this click the Setup tab then enter your team number in the team number box.
 Press return or click outside the box for the setting to take effect.

 PCs will typically have the correct network settings for the DS to connect to the robot already, but if not, make sure your Network adapter is set to DHCP.

+.. note:: An IP address can also be entered in the :guilabel:`Team Number` box for use in rare situations.
+This is not recommended for normal use!

 Status Pane
 -----------